 - Cash Flow: The proposed use of the Park Sales Tax funds for various projects is based on the estimated amount of revenue generated each year by the sales tax.
 Staff worked with the Finance Department to establish the amount of money that could be budgeted in any one year, and substantial effort was made to align each year's scheduled projects with those goals. - 2.
 Plan for Lower than Anticipated Revenues.
 During the 2017 to 2020 fiscal years, the economy struggled and the estimated amount of revenue generated by the Park Sales Tax did not meet even the City's conservative expectations.
 Consequently, staff moved a higher portion of the acquisition funds to the latter part of the six-year period and is proposing to do the same with the 2021 Park Sales Tax.
 Staff was able to complete the projects as promised with the only funding delays being in the land acquisition category and Chapel Hill Connector trail project.
 Due to the recent increased sales tax revenue over the past 18 months, staff will be able to restore 2015 PST land acquisition funding to the full amount of funding promised with the adoption of the 2015 implementation schedule.
-These funds will be used for park land acquisition until the 2021 acquisition funds become available over the next 10 years.
+These funds will be used for park land acquisition until the full allocation of 2021 acquisition funds become available over the next 10 years.
 Staff anticipates returning to City Council in May 2022 to appropriate the land acquisition funding after the conclusion of the funding cycle for the 2015 Park Sales Tax.
+The 2021 Park Sales Tax schedule of funding for land acquisition allocates \$150,000 per year for the first eight years which would allow the Department to purchase land for one neighborhood park annually or one community park every two to three years.